 We have friendly links with our local Scouts, Cubs, Beavers, and Squirrels groups, who attend church three or four times each year.

-The interior of the church is of some interest, with its various side chapels, pictures, statues, and other Arts and Crafts furnishings, much of which date from the inter-War incumbency of Canon William Lutyens, brother of the well-known English architect, Sir Edwin Lutyens.
-It's only fair to say that some items could do with cleaning and/or restoration, if anyone has a few £k to spare...
+The interior of the church is of some interest, with its various side chapels, pictures, statues, and other Arts and Crafts furnishings, many of which date from the inter-War incumbency of Canon William Lutyens, brother of the well-known English architect, Sir Edwin Lutyens.
+It's only fair to say that some items could do with cleaning and/or restoration...

 There is plenty of room for private prayer, and meditation, and there are several places at which to light a candle.
 Volunteers keep the Church clean and tidy, along with the surrounding grounds (though offers of help with cleaning, and/or gardening, are always well received!).